 The glad hands are the connection point between the tractor and the mobile unit.
 All connections must be made before moving the mobile unit.
 Failure to make all connections can result in damage to the mobile unit.

 Figure 15: Glad Hand Connections

 Emergency Airline: Backup airline in the event that the main airline fails.

-Key Lock Box: (Forward left
+Key Lock Box: (Forward left A combination lock that holds a key to the mobile unit.

 side, not shown)